heykayla/my-writing/reference_guides/dev_UI_components_reference.md

 #### Social

-Social icon are included in the sidebar that link to DEV's social media accounts, which include:
+Social icons are included in the sidebar that link to DEV's social media accounts, which include:

 - Twitter
 - Facebook